nicholaswmin/fsm/.github/SECURITY.md

   but **do not** post the actual vulnerability.
 - The authors should suggest a private channel to discuss further.

-> Note: Only the latest versions receive bug/security fixes;
+> Note: Only the latest versions receive bug/security fixes